WEEKEND OF SEPTEMBER 28, 2018

 Mount Auburn, dedicated in 1831, was the first garden cemetery in the United States, a radical re-design of funerary architecture away from cramped, foul and gloomy city cemeteries in favor of green rolling hills–places where mourners could be with their loved ones in a more natural setting.
 This turn to nature in cemetery constructions accompanied another turn to nature: the writings of Transcendentalists like Emerson, Thoreau, and Whitman, who were looking to nature for enlightenment, self-reliance, and a new sense of America.
 We don’t think of these writers as particularly morbid, perhaps, but their writings were not only heavily informed by attempts to confront mortality, and many of their works responded directly to this changing face of cemetery architecture.
 Colin Dickey will offer a brief history of cemetery criticism from America’s early philosophers, and how our changing attitudes toward burial and the dead body influenced American literature.

 Mount Auburn Cemetery artist-in-residence Patrick Gabridge, a Boston-based playwright, will discuss his research and writing of a collection of short site-specific plays.
-These will be fully staged on the cemetery grounds in 2019 and will cover a range of topics, from the founding, grief and mourning, poetry, bird watching, and maybe even salamanders.
+These will be fully staged on the cemetery grounds in 2019 and will cover a range of topics, including the founding of the cemetery, grief and mourning, poetry, bird watching, and maybe even salamanders.
 Actors will be on-hand to give sneak peek readings of some of the forthcoming works.

-*A Gorey Evening: A fundraiser for the Order of the Good Death and the Edward Gorey House TICKETS STILL AVAILABLE
+*7pm A Gorey Evening: A fundraiser for the Order of the Good Death and the Edward Gorey House $100

 Reading in Story Chapel, Cocktail party in Bigelow Chapel at Mount Auburn Cemetery